 Are they missing the mark?

 What if your client is doing all of the above, but still isn’t getting the attention they should?
 It’s possible that the channel they’re using might just be a bad match.
-Not every social media channel is good for every business, and sometimes replacing old accounts is the best solution.

 Holding the bottom line